George Canning: Treasurer of the Navy

 Canning returned to office in 1804 with Pitt, becoming Treasurer of the Navy.
 In 1805 he offered Pitt his resignation after Addington was given a seat in the Cabinet.
 He wrote to Lady Hester to say he felt humiliated that Addington was a minister "and I am – nothing.
 I cannot help it, I cannot face the House of Commons or walk the streets in this state of things, as I am".
-After reading this letter Pitt summoned Canning to London for a meeting, where he told him that if he resigned it would open a permanent breach between the two of them as it would cast a slur on his conduct.
+Pitt, after reading this letter, summoned Canning to London for a meeting, at which he told him that if he resigned it would open a permanent breach between the two of them as it would cast a slur on his conduct.
 He offered Canning the office of Chief Secretary for Ireland, but Canning refused on the grounds that this would look like he was being got out of the way.
 Canning eventually decided not to resign and wrote that "I am resolved to 'sink or swim' with Pitt, though he has tied himself to such sinking company.
 God forgive him".
 Canning left office with the death of Pitt; he was not offered a place in Lord Grenville's administration.